kuusemi/spring-boot-coding-assignment/README.md

 as a user to the service and obtain a valid API key that needs to be placed into the [application.yml](https://raw.githubusercontent.com/kuusemi/spring-boot-coding-assignment/main/src/main/resources/application.yml) file to the **exchange.rates.apiKey** property.

+Application is using an H2 in-memory database to store the currency exchanges rates locally.

 Readily available executable can be built from the command line with a following command: